filadog/TinyClicker/README.md

 ## TinyClicker

 A simple background autoclicker for the Tiny Tower game tailored for the greedy Golden Tickets collectors.\
-TinyClicker implements pattern matching and OCR to help you automate the grind of rebuilding your Tiny Tower.
+TinyClicker implements image pattern matching and OCR to help you automate the grind of rebuilding your Tiny Tower.

 ##